 Due to the high demand for short-term financing by small businesses, the invoice financing market has become saturated.
 But two companies have emerged as market leaders, offering fast service and reasonable terms for cash-strapped businesses – BlueVine and Fundbox.

-While both companies offer invoice financing, they serve different target customers and operate under different fee structures.
+While both companies offer invoice factoring, they serve different target customers and operate under different fee structures.
 Understanding the differences could be the key to determining which company may have the best small business loans for your situation.

 The economy is growing again and that should be good news for small businesses.
 However, where there is business growth there are growing pains, which include periodic cash shortages.
 It takes money to make money, which can be a challenge for smaller businesses that want to get into the game.
 It can be especially challenging for businesses that rely on the timely payment of receivables to keep their cash flowing.